alanzw/sharerender/README.md

 5. Start gameloader.exe with IP of DisManager in VM.
 Gameloader waill load game and inject LogicServer.dll to game process.

 6. Start RenderProxy.exe with IP of DisManager in any physic server.

+7. Start client with request of RTSP and rqeust of game. (e.g. )

+8. Some other functions is integrated to system for convenience to query performance data.
+Please contact author for detailed information.

 ##Game test cases